zengzhi2015/Udacity-MLND/Capstone/Report.md

 There are three self-crafted datasets.
 The first one is the dataset used for training the region proposal network.
 The samples contained in this dataset are RGB images with a size of 32x32 pixels.
 The labels are single binary values indicating whether a sample patch contains a digit or not.
 This dataset is crafted by sampling random regions in images of the full number images dataset.
 If the sampled region and the ground truth digit regions have an overlapped region over 50%, this region is labeled as true (otherwise as false).

 In detail, for each image containing a whole number, I first measure the average height of all digits.
 Then, I rescaled the image so that the average height of all digits is 32 pixels.
 Then, I record the bounding boxes for each digit and reduce their size to half around their centers.
 Candidate regions have the size of 32x32 pixels.
 If the center of a randomly sampled region is located in one of the reduced bounding boxes, it is labeled as true.
 This setting guarantee that the overlapping rate is larger than 50%.
-The following is a visualization of some samples of this dataset.
+Figure 5 is a visualization of some samples of this dataset.

-![alt text][image5]

-Figure 5.
-Samples of the region proposal dataset.
+![Samples of the region proposal dataset.][image5]

 One can see from the visualization that this self-crafted dataset does not have sufficient high-quality negative samples which contain rich textures.
 This may cause false detection of the trained model in the future.
 Thus, it is expected that the performance of the region proposal network is the bottleneck of the whole algorithm.